metorial/sentinel/API.md

 **Script Execution**
 - Scripts are distributed immediately to matching online hosts via the gRPC stream
 - Each host tracks executed scripts by SHA256 hash and only runs each unique script once
-- Execution happens asynchronously on outpost agents
+- Execution happens asynchronously on agent agents
 - Results (exit code, stdout, stderr) are reported back to the controller

 **Response** `201 Created`